Celtic Logo

 Font and Colors

-An important part of the East End (Glasgow) team’s visual identification is the Irish symbols: the four-leaf clover and the Celtic cross.
+The Irish symbols are an important part of the East End (Glasgow) team’s visual identification: the four-leaf clover and the Celtic cross.
 The first represents luck, mercy, hope, and faith.
-The second personifies Christianity in Ireland and is associated with the local patron St. Patrick.
-These national signs replaced each other for hundreds of years until the four-leaf clover remained on the emblem.
+The second personifies Christianity in Ireland and is associated with the local patron, St. Patrick.
+These national signs replaced each other for centuries until the four-leaf clover remained on the emblem.

 Despite the thematic image, the club dispensed with Celtic inscriptions.
 Its name and year of the foundation are in simple cut-out type, which is not remarkable.